SimoneDutto/LaTazza/templates/DesignDocumentTemplate.md

 | FR6  | X | X |   |  |   | X | X |
 | FR7  | X | X |  |    | X |  |  |
 | FR8  | X | X | X | X | | |  |

+We didn't build the traceability matrix for the exceptions because they are implemented for robustness and not for satisfying functional requirements.

 # Verification sequence diagrams
 \<select key scenarios from the requirement document.
 For each of them define a sequence diagram showing that the scenario can be implemented by the classes and methods in the design>
 ## Scenario 1: Colleague uses one capsule of type T
 Assumption: beverages have unique names; an Employee is uniquely identified by his/her name and surname.
+The following sequence diagram displays both the cases in which the account of the employee results to be positive or negative at the end of the transaction.
 ```plantuml
 actor Administrator
 participant LaTazzaView